 Word play is the figurative category that Shakespeare and Groucho Marx shared.
 A pun is only the most widely known type of word play.
 There are several ways to play with words.

 Acyrologia (ak-ir-o-lo’-gi-a) is an unintended use of the wrong word often by someone attempting to sound educated or erudite.
 “O, villain!
 Thou wilt be condemned into everlasting redemption for this!”
 Much Ado About Nothing, 4.2.38.
 Dogberry used “redemption” instead of “damnation.”
 The modern term for this figure is malapropism.
 Malapropism is a neologismA new, deliberately invented word. inspired by the name of the character Mrs. Malaprop, in Richard Sheridan’s The Rivals, 1775.
-Her name is an abbreviated portmanteauA neologism created by combining two words. for mal-appropriate.
+Her name is an abbreviated portmanteauA neologism created by combining two words. that combines the prefix mal. meaning bad, with appropriate.

 Adnominatio (ad-no-mi-na’-ti-o) is the assigning to a proper name its literal or homophonic meaning.
 “Falstaff: Is thy name Mouldy?
 Mouldy: Yea, an’t please you.
 Falstaff: ‘Tis the more time thou wert used.
 Shallow: Ha, ha, ha! most excellent, i’ faith!
 Things that are mouldy lack use: very singular good! in faith, well said, Sir John, very well said.”
 Henry IV Pt2, 3.2.96.
 Related to paronomasia and polyptoton.